-Geometrines (Geometrinae) are a sub-family of the Geometer Moths (Geometridae) of which there are many different genera but in small numbers and no sub-genera.
-These butterflies are mostly light blue-green, from which they get their name emerald moths.
-The forewings are generally characterized by 2 white cross-lines and the hindwing with one cross-line.
-Many taxonomic and phylogenetic studies have been undertaken in the period from 2010 – 2020, resulting in hundreds of new taxonomic changes since the online publication of the most recent checklist in December 2007 and a list of 2,643 valid species.
+Geometrines (Geometrinae) are a sub-family of the Geometer Moths (Geometridae) of which there are many different genera, but in small numbers, and no sub-genera.
+These butterflies are mostly light blue-green, from which they get their name, emerald moths.
+The forewings are generally characterised by two white cross-lines, and the hindwings by one cross-line.
+Many taxonomic and phylogenetic studies have been undertaken between 2010 and 2020, resulting in hundreds of new taxonomic changes since the online publication of the most recent checklist in December 2007, and a list of 2,643 valid species.

 Genus: Comibaena